endoflife-date/endoflife.date/products/bootstrap.md

 At times to be determined by the release working group, major versions will be frozen and transitioned to _Long Term Support_ (LTS).
-After a determined period of time, versions in Long Term Support will be deep-frozen and transition to _Maintenance_.
+After a determined period of time, versions in Long Term Support will be deep-frozen and transition to _Maintenance_ (Critical Support).

 Versions in _Maintenance_ should not have any changes landed, except for: